Johanna von Puttkamer: Later life

 Unpretentious and deeply religious, Johanna was a loyal friend and an essential support throughout her husband's career.
-Though Otto von Bismarck never completely got over his love for the late Marie von Thadden and even entered a passionate affair with Princess Katharina Orlova, wife of the Russian envoy Nikolay Alexeyevich Orlov, his marriage with Johanna turned out to be a happy one.
+Though Otto von Bismarck never completely got over his love for the late Marie von Thadden (1822-1846) and even entered a passionate affair with Princess Katarina Orlova (1840-1875), born Princess Trubetskoy, wife of the Russian envoy Nikolay Alexeyevich Orlov, his marriage with Johanna turned out to be a happy one.
 Johanna's considerable influence on her husband's politics is documented by their voluminous correspondence, nevertheless, she was rivaled by sharp-witted liberal salonnières like Countess Marie von Schleinitz.

 Death

 Johanna died on 27 November 1894 at the Bismarck manor in Varzin (Warcino), aged 70.
 Her husband had a chapel built in the Varzin park, where she was buried.
 Later, her mortal remains were transferred to the Bismarck Mausoleum in Friedrichsruh.